humz2k/Moth/README.md

 ## Getting Started

 More detailed documentation to come, but here is a brief overview of some of Moth's features.
+See `examples` for some basic examples.

 ### Compiling
-Add bin to path
+Add `bin` to path

     usage: moth [-h] [-o <output>] [-c] [-O <opt>] [--save-temps] [--shared] [--echo] [--threaded] [--nthreads nthreads] <mothfile> [<mothfile> ...]